Travel tips in France

 French numbers have 10 digits (first two digits are the area code) which should be dialed in full wherever you are.
-To phone France from the UK dial 00 33 but not the first ‘0´ in the area code.
-To phone the UK from France dial 00 44 but not the first ‘0´ from the STD code.
+To phone France from the UK dial 00 33 but without the first ‘0´ of the area code.
+To phone the UK from France dial 00 44 but without the first ‘0´ from the STD code.

 Electricity, tv and videos

 Pick up an adapter before travelling.
 France is 220 volts – most sockets are two pin.
 Adapters can be bought easily in UK but not in France.